Welcome to Straight to the Bar

 Started back in Feb 2009 by Scott Bird, they were initially held on Twitter (and called 'Twitterchats').
 In Aug 2011 they moved to Google+, and were renamed 'Gymchats'.

-In Sep 2012 we started doing video versions of the Gymchats, hosted by Personal Trainer 'Captain' Kirk Fontaine
+In Sep 2012 we started doing video versions of the Gymchats, now hosted by Strongman

 .
 These take the form of a Google+ Hangout

 How the Gymchats Work (and How to Take Part)

 These discussions take the form of interviews with various fitness professionals.
 In addition to the questions asked by Josh directly, everyone watching live is able to fire in their own on the topic being discussed.

 To find out the topic & URL each week, all you need to do grab the Strength & Fitness Newsletter (part of the Straight to the Bar Strength Kit), and you'll receive all the details.
 And as a bonus, you'll also receive tips on strength-training technique, unusual exercises and a whole lot more.